parnika31/MACAAC/readme.md

 Code for our paper titled "Attention Actor-Critic algorithm for Multi-Agent Constrained Co-operative Reinforcement Learning".

-Base code is used from Shariq Iqbal's [PyTorch implementation](https://github.com/shariqiqbal2810/MAAC) of MAAC:- https://github.com/shariqiqbal2810/MAAC
+Base code is used from Shariq Iqbal's [PyTorch implementation](https://github.com/shariqiqbal2810/MAAC) of MAAC.

 ### Requirements
 #